CH-Earth/CWARHM/5_model_input/SUMMA/1_topo/README.md

 ```

 The scripts can easily be adapted to interact with a local QGIS install by specifying the plugin path before the `import processing` line (as shown in the link above).

+## Assumptions not included in `control_active.txt`
+Code assumes we're after a zonal histogram (soil and land classes) or a zonal mean (DEM).
+Changes to the code are needed to change these functions to something else if desired.